White Nissan sedan parked on asphalt, facing forward with a chrome grille and headlights visible.

 Key takeaways

-• The Dolphin starts under $40,000 CAD, making it the clearest path to federal rebate eligibility in BYD's lineup.
+• The BYD Dolphin starts under $40,000 CAD, making it the lowest-priced model in BYD's Canadian lineup.

 • Out-the-door costs run $2,000–$3,500 above sticker once destination, PDI, tax, and dealer fees are added.